The Ugly Truth About Love

 It's true.

-We were both fucked up.
+We were both messed up.

-Let me further explain, and it just might shed so much light on your current or past relationships that you say out loud, "Holy fuck, THAT'S it!!!"
-And a hat tip to Mark Mason, and his book, "The Subtle Art of Not Giving a Fuck" on bringing to the forefront on how fucked up I truly was.
+Let me further explain, and it just might shed so much light on your current or past relationships that you say out loud, "THAT'S it!!!"
+And a hat tip to Mark Mason, and his book, "The Subtle Art of Not Giving a F**k" on bringing to the forefront on how messed up I truly was.

 You see, the roles of Victim and Saver between my wife and I did not form while we were married.
 We had those roles BEFORE we met.